The town of Joplin was destroyed by the Tornado in 2011. Image Credit:Shutterstock/MichaelJ.Munster

 - Contingency and business continuity - All critical products were subjected to intensive contingency planning, including the review of safety stocks, off-site warehousing of key raw materials and intermediates, redundant manufacturing at affiliates, and updated plans for partial or complete replacement of assets.

-Customers rely upon the products and services of Jayhawk’s fine chemical custom manufacturing business.
+Customers rely upon the products and services of CABB’s fine chemical custom manufacturing business.
 Critical projects are often outsourced to Jayhawk as an extension of the customer’s own operations.
 Interruptions to supply can be costly, but the loss of life due to natural disasters is of paramount importance.

 The Joplin region suffered greatly but also rebounded with determination.
-Jayhawk was also able to adapt and improve its operations while ensuring the welfare of its employees, local citizenry and loyal customer base.
+CABB's Jayhawk site was also able to adapt and improve its operations while ensuring the welfare of its employees, local citizenry and loyal customer base.